zng-ui/zng/TODO/_current.md

+* Focus example, disable btn in overlay failed once (stop responding? or did not render?)

 * Animation lag when text cursor is blinking.
-* Alt scope not working in focus example.
-    - After opening&closing overlay.
-    - Disable window in overlay also failed once (stop responding? or did not render?)
 * Transitions from light theme to dark on init.
     - Disable animations when changing theme?
 * Continue "#Parallel UI" in `./Performance.md`.